COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - Kevin will keep working on the Feature: Retrieve resume and Retrieve Portfolio Information.
 - Sami will working on xxxx
 - Eric plan to extend the existing analysis module to include project duration, active days, and activity frequency percentages.
+- Evan will give a percentage or skills available from a collaborative project.
 - JinXi will xxxxx

 ### **Future Work (long term)**